YLKnight/YLKnight.github.io/index.md

 Here is **Guang Yang**.

-I am a PhD candidate majoring in **Statistics** in School of Data Science, City University of Hong Kong.
+I am a postdoctoral fellow in Department of Statistics, The Chinese University of Hong Kong (STA, CUHK).

 My current research interests focus on statistical machine learning, medical imaging analysis, etc.